BattleFieldTwo/Teamwork/README.md

     -   Models – containing all the models used ;

-    -   ViewModels – containing the Contracts and Implementations of the ViewModels;
+    -   WpfGUI – containing the WPF Graphical user interface - Contracts and implementations;

-    -   DesktopUi – containing the XAML View;

 -   Renamed main class “Program” to “EmtryPoint”;